1.STP and Settlement Risk Reduction for Securities Settlement Environment in Japan

-We believe that completion of trade matching on T+ 0 will help increase the convenience for the investment trust management services.
-To be precise, open-end investment trust is required to calculate and announce the Net Asset Value every day, which should be done accurately and promptly.
+We believe that completion of trade matching on T+ 0 helps increase the convenience for the investment trust management services.
+To be precise, open-end investment trust is required to calculate and announce the Net Asset Value (NAV) every day, which should be done accurately and promptly.
 The PSMS provides facilities to match the investment instruction data sent by investment trust companies and trade report data sent by securities companies on a real time basis, and then sends matched data to trust banks.
-This enables trust banks to smoothly and accurately calculate the NAV and match such NAV calculated by investment trust companies more quickly and accurately.
+This enables trust banks to smoothly and accurately calculate the NAV and match it with the NAV calculated by investment trust companies more quickly and accurately.

-On May 17, 2004, with the implementation of the delivery versus payment (DVP) system for trades other than the stock exchange transactions, PSMS linked to the Book-Entry Transfer System.
-The matched settlement instruction data the linkage instruction to the Book-Entry Transfer System is set in PSMS is automatically transmitted to the Book-Entry Transfer System, thereby completing the settlement process without any manual interventions.
+Shares, etc.On May 17, 2004, with the implementation of the DVP settlement system for NETDs (non-exchange transaction deliveries,) PSMS started providing a linkage to the Book-Entry Transfer System (BETS) for Shares, etc. The matched settlement instruction data of shares, etc. with the linkage instruction to the BETS, is automatically transmitted from PSMS to the BETS, thereby completing the settlement process without any manual interventions.
 The participation to PSMS is requisite for putting the DVP settlement into practice under DVP settlement system for NETDs.

 Corporate Bonds and Commercial Paper (CP)From January 2006 on, PSMS covers corporate bonds and CP, and provides the link to BETS for Corporate Bonds and CP.
 Same as shares, etc. and CB noted above, the matched settlement instruction data of corporate bonds and CP, with the linkage instruction to the BETS, is automatically transmitted from PSMS to the BETS, thereby enabling DVP settlement.